 We may receive information about you from third parties, such as credit reference agencies, credit report companies and company registration bodies or from other organisations we work with, or from publicly available sources, or information which is published in the media.

-Depending on your settings or the privacy policies of social media or messaging services, such as LinkedIn, Twitter or YouTube, we may collect information about you from these sources, with your permission.
+Depending on your settings and the privacy policies/terms of social media or messaging services, such as LinkedIn, Twitter or YouTube, we may collect information about you from these sources, with your permission.

 We may combine the information you have given us, with information obtained from other sources, but we will only do this when we have a lawful basis to do so.

 Our service providers may be located (or may access your personal data from) outside the UK/EEA (European Economic Area) in countries that may not have data protection laws that provide the same degree of protection for personal data as within the UK/EEA.
 Where we transfer personal data outside of the UK/EEA, unless the recipient country has been deemed to provide adequate protection for personal data by the UK Government, we will ensure that there is a valid data transfer mechanism in place to protect the data, such as the International Data Transfer Agreement approved by the Information Commissioner’s Office.

 HOW LONG WILL WE KEEP YOUR PERSONAL DATA?

 We may also keep hold of some of your personal data if we are required to do so for legal purposes, for example, to meet our legal or regulatory requirements or to prevent fraud and abuse.

 We are committed to ensuring that your personal data is secure, and we have put in place suitable administrative, technical, physical, contractual and managerial measures to protect it, including:

 - Strong passwords that are changed every 30 days

 - A firewall in place which provides high level security controls